BtoBhatta/BtoBhatta/pages/about-my-mentor.md

     more trustworthy.

     Along with his research, he has experience in software development and enjoys learning new technologies.
-Outside of academics, Sudip loves singing and playing the guitar, spending time in nature, and going on hikes.
+Outside of academics, he loves singing and playing the guitar, spending time in nature, and going on hikes.
 He enjoys exploring new places, meeting people from different backgrounds, and taking on new challenges.
 He believes in continuous learning, staying curious, and using his skills to make a positive impact.
----